Clinics, Judicial Internships, and Supervised Fieldwork

 A number of supervised fieldwork opportunities, including both the Prosecutor and Public Defender Clinics, will find certified students engaged in providing a full range of services to clients such as court appearances, preliminary hearings, evidentiary and non-evidentiary motions, pre-trial conferences, trials, and sentencing proceedings.

 About 70 percent of recent graduates have participated in at least one of these opportunities, many of them more than one.
-Marquette Law School aims for our graduates to “embrace a professional life that advances the Jesuit mission
+Marquette Law School aims for our graduates to “embrace a professional life that advances the Jesuit mission of service.”
+1

 A sample of recent offerings which particularly embrace this mission include: